Suspense (1930 film)

 Suspense is a 1930 British war film directed by Walter Summers and starring Mickey Brantford, Cyril McLaglen and Jack Raine.
-The battle effects were created under the supervision of Cliff Richardson at Elstree Studios which was owned by British International Pictures.
-The film's sets were designed by John Mead.
-It is an adaptation of the play of the same title by Patrick MacGill.
+It was written by Summers, adapted from the 1930 play of the same title by Patrick MacGill.

 Premise

 During the First World War a British unit take up a new position in a trench unaware that the Germans are laying a mine underneath it.